 Keep in mind that the employer or retirement coverage isn’t considered creditable.
 You may need to enroll in Medicare to continue the group or retirement plan.

-If you enroll in Medicare Part A and Part B, you may switch to a Medicare Advantage plan or a stand-alone Medicare Prescription Drug plan.
+If you enroll in Medicare Part A and B, you may switch to a Medicare Advantage plan or a stand-alone Medicare Prescription Drug plan.
 Be sure to weigh your options carefully, as there may be differences in coverage and costs.

 Group coverage vs. Medicare Advantage plans